kbmcconnell/PersonalPrivacyGuide/README.md

 | Internet of Things (IoT) | We don't need a bluetooth toothbrush that tells us our brushing habits.
 Nearly ALL smart devices and activity & wellness apps sell usage data to advertisers (more specifically, the usage data they gather through their mobile apps that you download to manage the devices, not the devices themselves).
 If it's something that doesn't *requie* an internet or bluetooth connection to function, it's good practice to skip on getting the "smart" version |

 ## Meta (Facebook, Instagram, Whatsapp)
-Ideally, we all delete our Meta accounts (after wiping our personal details from them first).
+Ideally, we all delete our Meta accounts.
 If not, here is a list of actions you can take to reduce how much data their products collect on you.
 Many of these settings can be found in your [Accounts Center](https://accountscenter.facebook.com).
+Details on (permanently deactivating your Facebook account)[https://www.facebook.com/help/224562897555674/FACEBOOK/].

 | Action item | Details |
 | --- | --- |